 To maintain effective sustainability oversight and management practices, we continue to monitor our sustainability performance and recommend areas for improvement through our corporate sustainability committee.
 In 2016, we created an internal product stewardship committee – with representatives from the environment, operations, legal and sales departments – which has a mandate to support compliance with product stewardship regulations and to expand the possible end uses of our products.

 A tracking initiative was launched in January 2017 to report more detailed quantitative information on operating community outreach, including volunteer activities, charitable contributions, stakeholder engagement and other activities.

 Demographic Changes and Labor Relations

-Resolute’s long-term competitiveness is tied to our ability to attract results-driven and action-oriented employees and to allow natural leaders to learn and grow within our organization.
-To achieve this goal, we closely manage and track our performance in a number of key areas, including staffing demand, employee demonstrated effectiveness and labor relations.
+Resolute’s long-term competitiveness is tied to our ability to attract, develop and retain top talent, as well as to allow employees with strong leadership abilities to learn and grow within our organization.
+We closely manage and track our performance in a number of key areas, including staffing demand, employee demonstrated effectiveness and labor relations.

-We continue to train our employees on Resolute’s Code of Business Conduct.
-All new and existing employees receive communications about the company’s diversity, equal employment, anti-discrimination and harassment policies.
+We continue to train our employees on Resolute’s Code of Business Conduct, and all new and existing employees receive communications about the company’s equal employment, anti-discrimination and harassment policies.